MarshaC713/MarshaC713/README.md

 ---

 ### 🧠 Interests:
+I love:
+- All things Tech!
+- Meeting New People,
+- Art in all its mediums particularly digital,
+- Problem solving,
-I love digital art, building projects, my first ever attempt at coding was building a computer game using [Scratch](https://scratch.mit.edu/projects/647244529).
+- Coding and building projects, my first ever attempt at coding was building a computer game using [Scratch](https://scratch.mit.edu/projects/647244529).
+- Sci-fi and fantasy movies particularly Marvel
+- Live music & music festivals,
+- Travel and exploring different cultures, architecture and landscapes.
-I enjoy sci-fi and fantasy movies particularly Marvel, live music, music festivals, Theatre and the arts!
-I'm also a keep-fit fanatic and enjoy running 5K's, fitness bootcamps and reformer pilates!
+- Theatre and the arts!
+Favourite ballet dancer Carlos Acosta.
+- I'm also a keep-fit fanatic and enjoy running 5K's, fitness bootcamps and reformer pilates!

 ---